microsoft/CameraTraps/megadetector.md

 #### Release notes

-This release incorporates additional training data from Borneo, Australia and the [WCS Camera Traps](http://lila.science/datasets/wcscameratraps) dataset, as well as images of humans in both daytime and nightime.
+This release incorporates additional training data from Borneo, Australia and the [WCS Camera Traps](http://lila.science/datasets/wcscameratraps) dataset, as well as images of humans in both daytime and nighttime.
 We also have a preliminary "vehicle" class for cars, trucks and bicycles.

 #### Download links